thenexthub/Codira/docs/SIL/Types.md

-        If the result type is not a pack type, then the address must be of an uninitialized object, and the callee is required to leave an initialized value there unless it terminates with a `throw` or has a non-Swift calling convention.
+        If the result type is not a pack type, then the address must be of an uninitialized object, and the callee is required to leave an initialized value there unless it terminates with a `throw` or has a non-Codira calling convention.

         If the result type is a pack type, then the pack must contain addresses.
 The addresses must be set in the pack prior to the